 "Louis and I, you know, we've got this very close bond," he told Billboard.
 "When we heard about this current record, I remember calling him and going, 'Louis, this record is special' — and I could not be happier.
 Actually, with all the boys, if I'm being honest with you.
 They've worked for this.
 But yeah, you do feel a little bit like a proud dad when you see all five of them doing well now."

 This isn't the first time we've seen Cowell flaunt his sweeter side this summer.
 In June, Cowell released a powerful rendition of Simon & Garfunkel's "Bridge Over Troubled Water" to benefit the victims of the horrible fire that killed at least 79 people at Grenfell Tower.
-Within a day, the single raised over £200,000 and broke a record for having the largest opening day of any single in the last decade with 120,000 sales.
+Within a day, the single raised over $220,000 and broke a record for having the largest opening day with 120,000 sales.

 The track featured performances from over 5o artists, including Payne, Tomlinson, The Who's Pete Townshend and Roger Daltrev, Queen's Brian May, Rita Ora, and James Blunt.
 You can watch the moving music video below.